 Brattstrom (1964) noted that many of the bones from Shelter Cave were burned.

-In view of its apparent present inability to withstand the periodic hard freezes now typical of even southern New Mexico, Harris (1987) used its presence in conjunction with other taxa to infer mild winters during the times it occurred in our region.
+In view of its apparent present inability to withstand the periodic hard freezes now typical of even southern New Mexico, Harris (1987) used its presence in conjunction with other taxa to infer mild winters during the times it occurred in the region east of its present range.

 Fig. 2.
 Gopherus morafkai from the Room of the Vanishing Floor, Dry Cave, Eddy County, NM.
 UTEP 27-88.